dokempf/dune-pdelab-readthedocs/intro.rst

 .. youtube :: ZmNFWNMlcdM

-In order to do the exercise, it is important to understand the directory structure of the course material.
+In order to do the exercises, it is important to understand the directory structure of the course material.
 This structure results from the modular structure of the Dune ecosystem: The :code:`dune` subdirectory contains sources of all required Dune modules.
 The :code:`release-build` contains an *out-of-source build* performed by